digital-asset/daml/unreleased/multi-package.md

 - <path to second package>
 ```

-The developer then runs `daml build --all --enable-multi-package yes` from the root of their project to build all of the packages listed in the `multi-package.yaml` file, or they run `daml build` within a package to build it and its dependencies.
+The developer then runs `daml build --all` from the root of their project to build all of the packages listed in the `multi-package.yaml` file, or they run `daml build` within a package to build it and its dependencies.

-**Note:** *Because this feature is experimental, the new behaviour for `daml build` and `daml clean` can only be used if the `--enable-multi-package=yes` flag is provided.*

 The rest of this document expands on use cases and usage of the CLI and the `multi-package.yaml` file.